DETAILED ACTION

 140 audio files with speakers);

-processing, by the computing system, the plurality of media files to generate indexed data, wherein the indexed data includes, for each media file of the plurality of media files, a corresponding embedding for each speaker of the one or more speakers identified in the media file and a corresponding transcript of speech for each language identified in the speech in the media file (131 transcribe and index audio data for keyword searching; 140: the system may also provide robust transcription and indexing of audio files; files may be subject to segmentation analysis, voice print generation, speaker identification and assignment, and location in the biometric voice print database;
+processing, by the computing system, the plurality of media files to generate indexed data, wherein the indexed data includes, for each media file of the plurality of media files, a corresponding embedding for each speaker of the one or more speakers and one or more transcripts of speech that each corresponds to one or more languages detected in the speech in the media file, and wherein the embeddings within the indexed data are organized independently of known speaker identity (131 transcribe and index audio data for keyword searching; 140: the system may also provide robust transcription and indexing of audio files; files may be subject to segmentation analysis, voice print generation, speaker identification and assignment, and location in the biometric voice print database;

 20: biometric voice print (BVP); 38-39 speaker identification to biometric voice prints;